larq/compute-engine/docs/build_arm.md

 argument.

 To natively build the LCE library and C++ example programs, first you need to install the compiler toolchain on your target device.
-For example, on a Raspberry Pi board with Raspbian, run the following command:
+On Debian based systems like a Raspberry Pi board with Raspbian, run the following command:
 ```
 sudo apt-get install build-essential
 ```

-Or on a Raspberry Pi board with Manjaro, run the following command:
+Or on an Arch based system like a Raspberry Pi board with Manjaro, run the following command instead:

 ```
 sudo pacman -S base-devel